 “Colors, like features, follow the changes of the emotions.” ~Pablo Picasso

-The beginning of the blue period is associated with the suicide of one of Picasso’s close friends, Carlos Casagemas, who took his own life after being rejected by the woman he loved.
-Many of the paintings from that period were created in Barcelona, as Picasso divided his time between Paris and Spain.
-We can clearly see the influence of El Greco with his elongated tragic figures and poses, as well as the use of a similar palette with light-yellow skin and deep black shadows.
+The beginning of Picasso blue period is associated with the suicide of one of Picasso’s close friends, Carlos Casagemas, who took his own life after being rejected by the woman he loved.
+Many of the paintings from that period were created in Barcelona, as Picasso divided his time between France and Spain.
+In Picasso paintings of that period we can clearly see the influence of El Greco with his elongated tragic figures and poses, as well as the use of a similar palette with light-yellow skin and deep black shadows.
 The “blue period” marks the final break with classicism as Picasso started to emerge as one of the titans of modern art.
-However, since overwhelming themes of grief, melancholy, and pessimism didn’t sit well with art patrons, Picasso was not able sell his paintings and make a living, and extreme poverty became a reality of life and art.
+However, since overwhelming emotions of grief, melancholy, and pessimism in Picasso artwork didn’t sit well with art patrons, he was not able sell his paintings and make a living, and extreme poverty became a reality of life and art.

 In 1907 Picasso finished “Les Demoiselles d'Avignon” where human figures were depicted simultaneously from several vantage points.
 This marked the beginning of a period called cubism.
 It was the logical culmination of a process that started in the 18th century when philosophers began to question the narrative role of art: “Is it supposed to depict reality by copying nature or should it be an art form in itself?”
 It created the perfect climate for development of avant-garde artists moving towards abstract art.
 Supported by the theoretical works of Immanuel Kant and Arthur Schopenhauer, artists like Picasso and his follower Braque made a bold step into a new realm - a radical break with the classical dominance of content over form, with the purpose of painting becoming the painting itself.
 In Picasso’s own words, “Are we to paint what's on the face, what's inside the face, or what's behind it?”